 Crab Letter Link

 Our little one just started school recently and has started to show more interest in letter recognition.
 Since I am fortunate enough to have the summer off, I have been working on fun ways to incorporate letter and color recognition into our daily playtime.
-It hasn’t been quite hot enough to dive into the pool, so we have been tossing all of our crabs in and doing a scoop and spell!
+It hasn’t been quite hot enough to dive into the pool, so we have been tossing all of our Smart Splash Letter Link Crabs in and doing a scoop and spell!
 For older kiddos, this is the perfect way to incorporate summer spelling practice – imagine how fun it would be to throw them into a full size pool and race with friends to swim and find letters to spell words out!
 Not only do the kiddos get physical activity, they are working on visual motor, spelling/letter recognition, and team work.

 Save it for later!